austind9999/Taskerbot/README.rst

    what the removed thread's flair is set to, and ``Message``, which is the comment Taskerbot will leave in the thread.

-   Also note that Taskerbot will automatically replace all instances of ``{author}`` in the ``Header`` and ``Footer`` with the author's username.
+   Also note that TaskerbotRecode will automatically replace all instances of ``{author}`` in the ``Header`` and ``Footer`` with the author's username.

    You can check `/r/Android's taskerbot wiki page`__ for a real example (click